adhun-u/Playtones/README.md

 ✅Key Features:

-1️⃣ Advanced Playback Controls: Easily play, pause, skip to the next or previous track, and navigate through user's music with 10-second forward and backward options.​
+1️⃣ Advanced Playback Controls: Easily play, pause, skip to the next or previous track, and navigate through user's music with 10-second forward and backward options and alson users can delete and share a song

 2️⃣ Shuffle and Loop Modes : Users can enjoy music in shuffle mode for a randomized playlist or loop your favorite tracks endlessly.​